Eyjafjallajökull: 2010 eruptions

 On 14 April 2010 Eyjafjallajökull resumed erupting after a brief pause, this time from the top crater in the centre of the glacier, causing jökulhlaup (meltwater floods) to rush down the nearby rivers, and requiring 800 people to be evacuated.
 This eruption was explosive, due to meltwater getting into the volcanic vent.
 It was estimated to be ten to twenty times larger than the previous one in Fimmvörðuháls.
+Pulsating explosive activity on 17 April 2010 was later understood to be due to periodic clogging/plugging of the conduit associated with the rise and degassing of more magma.
 This second eruption threw volcanic ash several kilometres up in the atmosphere, which led to air travel disruption in northwest Europe for six days from 15 to 21 April 2010.
 This disruption affected over 20 countries and as many as 10 million air travelers.
 The volcano erupted again in May 2010, causing the closure of airspace over many parts of Europe.
 The eruptions also created electrical storms.
-On 23 May 2010, the London Volcanic Ash Advisory Centre declared the eruption to have stopped, but stated that they were continuing to monitor the volcano.
+The London Volcanic Ash Advisory Centre declared the eruption to have stopped on the 23rd of May 2010, but stated that they were continuing to monitor the volcano.
+As a direct result of this disruption being viewed by some as excessive, new standards for the closure of airspace as a result of air contamination by dust/ash were agreed internationally.
 The volcano continued to have several earthquakes daily, with volcanologists watching the volcano closely.
 As of August 2010, Eyjafjallajökull was considered dormant.
 Infrasound sensors have been installed around Eyjafjallajökull to monitor for future eruptions.

-In total, the 2010 eruptions generated about 0.27 cubic km (270 000 000 cubic metres) of tephra, causing ash fallout over central southern Iceland and parts of continental Europe.
+In total, the 2010 eruptions generated about 0.27 cubic km (270,000,000 cubic metres) of tephra, causing ash fallout over central southern Iceland and parts of continental Europe.
 Nearby areas saw an ash layer of up to several centimeters, and surrounding glaciers saw a significant albedo reduction due to the ash.